jadecobra/python_tdd_exercises/source/functions.rst

 green: make it pass
 #################################################################################

-* I make a file called ``functions.py`` in the project folder and the terminal shows :ref:`AttributeError` , which I add to the list of Exceptions_ encountered
+* I make a file called ``functions.py`` in the project folder the terminal shows :ref:`AttributeError` , which I add to the list of Exceptions_ encountered

   .. code-block:: python